What To Do If It’s TOO LATE and You Can’t Evacuate Before a Hurricane

 If there’s anything available, buy food that doesn’t require any cooking.
 At this point, you can’t afford to be picky.
 Get enough for at least a week, preferably two.

 Keep some cash on hand, preferably in small bills.
 If there is a regional power outage, you won’t be able to use a debit card or credit card during the aftermath.
 I suggest keeping several hundred dollars if you can.

-There are shelters set up all across Florida for those who could not evacuate.
-You can find a list here.
-Florida governor Rick Scott said that if you need help you should ask now, because, “we can’t save you once the storm hits.”
 Particularly if you are in a manufactured or mobile home, there is practically zero chance it will be able to withstand winds of 180 mph or greater.
+You must relocate to a sturdier location.

 - Secure anything outside that could become a projectile.
 (Barbecues, bicycles, outdoor furniture.)
 If you can’t secure the items, bring them inside.

 - Clear your rain gutters and downspouts.
 This will help reduce the risk of flooding in some cases.